kenn/sunzi/README.md

 No problem - how Sunzi handles role-based configuration is refreshingly simple.

-A shell script under the `roles` directory will be automatically recognized as a role, such as `web.sh` or `db.sh`.
-The role script will be appended to `install.sh`, so you should put common procedures in `install.sh` and role specific procedures in the role script.
+Shell scripts under the `roles` directory, such as `web.sh` or `db.sh`, are automatically recognized as a role.
+The role script will be appended to `install.sh` at deploy, so you should put common configurations in `install.sh` and role specific procedures in the role script.

-For instance, when you set up a new web server, run the following script:
+For instance, when you set up a new web server, deploy with a role name:

 ```bash
 sunzi deploy example.com web